 Torres is a co-founder and editor of OjoPublico, an independent, nonprofit Peruvian newsroom known internationally for its award-winning investigative journalism.

-She has worked with a variety of Latin American media partners that range from burgeoning digital startups to legacy media to the transnational CONNECTAS Hub, a network of some 200 journalists in 15 Latin American countries.
-Torres is helping her partners grow the audience for their investigations through richer storytelling across platforms and in multiple formats, including digital, print, video, podcasts and radio.
+Early in her Knight fellowship, Torres worked with a variety of Latin American media partners that range from burgeoning digital startups to legacy media to the transnational CONNECTAS Hub, a network of some 200 journalists in 15 Latin American countries.

-Torres has shared best practices for fighting misinformation at U.S. and international conferences including the 2019 Investigative Journalism Global Conference (Hamburg), 8 Digital Media and Journalism Forum (Mexico City), and The Global Health Conference organized by the Florida International University (Miami).
+She has shared best practices for fighting misinformation at U.S. and international conferences including Global Fact7 in June 2020, the 2019 Investigative Journalism Global Conference (Hamburg), 8 Digital Media and Journalism Forum (Mexico City), and The Global Health Conference organized by the Florida International University (Miami).
 Two of its major collaborative investigations were highlighted in articles by The Global Investigative Journalism Network (GIJN), The Knight Center for Journalism in the Americas and The International Consortium of Investigative Journalists (ICIJ).